 01 of 10

-NiteHawk was the first dine-in theater in Brooklyn and opened in 2011, the triplex NiteHawk Cinema is associated with a cafe staffed by a local celeb chef, Saul Boulton, and promises "an experience like no other in New York."
+NiteHawk was the first dine-in theater in Brooklyn and opened in 2011, the triplex NiteHawk Cinema is associated with a cafe staffed by a local celeb chef, Saul Boulton, and promised "an experience like no other in New York."
+Seven years later, it's still delivers and is a local favorite.
 Basically, you can order table-side food service before and even during your film-watching— and the food's good.
 It's recommended that patrons arrive a half hour or 45 minutes before the movie to get settled and order.
-Memberships are available.
+In 2018, Nitehawk will open an outpost in Park Slope.

 02 of 10